Installing James Hardie Siding This Spring

 James Hardie Fiber Cement versus Other Siding

-Beyond the ROI benefits of choosing James Hardie siding, there are other reasons so many homeowners have resided their homes with fiber cement versus other types of siding, such as vinyl, wood, stucco, stone and brick.
+Beyond the ROI benefits of choosing James Hardie siding, there are other reasons so many homeowners have resided their homes with fiber cement versus other types of siding, such as vinyl, wood, stucco, stone, and brick.

 For instance, thanks to James Hardie’s wide selection of ColorPlus Technology siding shades, the design possibilities are limitless.
 Homeowners can simply choose one of the already expertly curated colors or can choose a custom paint color that can be easily applied to the siding after it’s installed by a locally based James Hardie-certified remodeler such as Good Guys Contracting.

-Fiber cement siding is also thicker than other siding choices, which makes it more durable and better able to stand up to all types of harsh weather conditions, including sun, hot summer heat, frigid winter temperatures, blizzards, Nor’easters and high winds.
+Fiber cement siding is also thicker than other siding choices, which makes it more durable and better able to stand up to all types of harsh weather conditions, including the sun, hot summer heat, frigid winter temperatures, blizzards, Nor’easters and high winds.

 James Hardie siding consists of 90 percent sand and cement, making it resistant to warping, sagging, cracking, shrinking, mold and mildew.
 Its non-combustible composition has also earned the siding a Class A fire rating.